-Each year California highlights the importance of wildfire prevention and preparedness by declaring the first full week of May as “Wildfire Awareness Week”.
-This year during the week of May 1–7, CAL FIRE and fire departments across the state will remind residents of the dangers posed by wildfires and the simple steps that should be followed to prepare for and prevent them.
-Despite getting some much-needed rain this winter, we’re not out of the woods yet when it comes to the drought.
-Because droughts increase the risk of wildfires, being prepared is as important as ever.
+”, previously declared Wildfire Awareness Week (WAW).
+This year during the week of May 5-11, CAL FIRE and fire departments across the state will remind residents of the dangers posed by wildfires and the simple steps that should be followed to prepare for and prevent them.
+Despite getting some much-needed rain this winter, we’re not out of the woods yet.

 Ready, Set, Go!

 One Less Spark, One Less Wildfire

 Approximately 95 percent of all wildfires are sparked by the activity of people, which means that almost all wildfires are preventable.
 One of the leading causes of wildfires is outdoor powered equipment.
 Use powered equipment before 10 a.m. and never on hot and windy days.
 When clearing dead or dying grass don’t use a lawn mower or weed trimmer with a metal blade.
 Make sure your vehicle is properly maintained with nothing dragging on the ground like trailer chains.
 All residents and vacationers need to be extra cautious outdoors because one less spark means one less wildfire.
-Learn more by clicking here.
+Learn more by clicking here

 Tree Mortality–Prepare for Bark Beetle

 Over 29 million trees have died in the past year in California due to the drought and infestation of bark beetles, prompting Governor Brown to commence a Tree Mortality Task Force.
 Be sure to remove dead trees from your property to reduce the spread of bark beetles.
-Learn more by clicking here.
+Learn more by clicking here